toxicoder/inkorporated/apps/shared/implementation_status.md

 ## Next Steps

 Continue implementing services in the order of priority, starting with database services that other applications depend on.

+## DGX Integration Notes

+The NVIDIA DGX Spark integration is documented in detail in `docs/DGX_INTEGRATION_PLAN.md` and will be implemented in Phase 4 following the deployment of core infrastructure components.